Having collaborated with astronomy retailers and as an Amazon Associate, we earn from qualifying purchases. See full disclosure.

 • Observe in cold weather, which can make the zoom mechanism too stiff to easily adjust

-Cheap 7-21mm zoom eyepieces have issues with requiring precise eye placement to avoid “blackout” when looking through them at low power, and at the 21mm setting, the apparent field of view is only 30 degrees, feeling much like a drinking straw to look through, and expanding to a claustrophobic 43 degrees at the 7mm setting.
-These eyepieces also perform poorly in telescopes faster than f/8 or so, with numerous sharpness, chromatic aberration, and off-axis aberration issues.
-There are quality control issues with these eyepieces too.
+I’ve found that cheap 7-21mm zoom eyepieces demand precise eye placement to avoid “blackout” when looking through them at low magnifications.
+At the 21mm setting, the apparent field of view (AFOV) is only 30°, feeling much like a drinking straw to look through.
+Even at the 7mm setting, it only expands to a still claustrophobic 43° AFOV.
+In telescopes faster than f/8 or so, I see these eyepieces performing poorly with numerous sharpness, chromatic aberration, and off-axis aberration issues—and there are quality control issues too with these eyepieces.

-The cheap 8-24mm “goldline” zoom designs often sold for under $50 USD have extremely narrow fields of view, loads of chromatic aberration and field curvature, little eye relief, and often quality control issues like dust particles and internal rattle.
-They are pretty much only useful as kids’ toys.
+The cheap 8-24mm “goldline” zoom designs often sold for under $50 USD have extremely narrow fields of view, loads of chromatic aberration and field curvature, minimal eye relief, and frequent quality control issues like dust particles and internal rattle.
+To me, they are pretty much only useful as kids’ toys.

 The Leica ASPH 8.9–17.8mm Zoom is as good as they come.